imyhalex/comp-sci-study-journal/csci1270/transactions.md

     - Restore old value.
 - Lastly, write a TXN-END record and release locks.
 - Notice: CLRs never need to be undone.
+- Detailed explaination
+    - When a single transaction aborts (before any crash), ARIES performs a __controlled undo__ using its own log records
+    - Steps
+        1. Write an `ABORT` record
+            - Marks the start of the rollback
+            - Ensures recovery knows the transactions is in the process of aborting if a crash occurs
+        2. Process log records in reverse (useing `prevLSN`)
+            - __Restore the old value__ to the page (undo the change)
+            - __Write a Compensation Log Record (CLR)__ to WAL, containing:
+                - What was undone
+                - `undoNexLSN`

 __ARIES: Recovery Phases__
 - Phase #1: Analysis
+    - Goal: Figure out what was going on at the time of the crash
+    - Starts at:
+        - `MasterRecord.LSN` -> point to the most recent checkpoint
+        - Scans: WAL forward to rebuild two in-memory table
+            - `Transaction Table`: Which transactions were active at crash
+            - `Dirty Page Table`: Which pages were dirty (modified but not yet written to disk)
+        - Result of Analysis:
+            - Set of transactions that were active but not commiteed (-> need Undo)
+            - Earliest LSN that must be redone (-> start of Redo phase)
-    - Examine the WAL in forward direction starting at the latest checkpoint (MasterRecord) to identify the active txns at the time of the crash.
+    - Examine the WAL in forward direction starting at the latest checkpoint (`MasterRecord`) to identify the active txns at the time of the crash.
 - Phase #2: Redo
-    - Repeat all actions starting from MasterRecord in the log (even txns that will abort)
+    - Repeat all actions starting from `MasterRecord` in the log (even txns that will abort)
+    - Goal: Repeat history: restore the database to exactly the start it was in at crash time
+    - Starts at:
+        - The smallest `LSN` in the `Dirty Page Table` (first dirty update not yet reflected on disk)
+    - Prodecure:
+        1. Scan WAL forward from that point
+        2. For each log record:
+            - Check if the change needs to be reapplied using
+                - Whether the affected pages is in the `Dirty Page Table`
+                - Whether `pageLSN < record.LSN`
+        3. If needed, redo the update on that page
+    - __Key point:__
+        - Even uncommitted transactions’ updates are redone
+        - Why: Because ARIES wants the DB to look exactly as it did at crash time, then the Undo phase will remove uncommitted work.
 - Phase #3: Undo
-    - Undo the actions of txn that did not commit before the crash
+    - Goal: Undo all actions from transactions that were not commited at crash time
+    - Starts with:
+        - The active transactions found in the Analysis phase
+        - Prodecure:
+            1. For each uncommitted transactions:
+                - Follows its log backward using `prevLSN`
+                - For each update record:
+                    - Undo the change
+                    - Write a _CLR_ to the log
+                    - Use `undoNextLSN` to continue if crash happens mid-undo
+            2. When done, Write a `TXN-END` for each